joeparis/CS160-Winter-17/README.md

 Alternately, you may use your own personal computer provided it has any required software installed.

+Assigments are due by 5:00 p.m. on the scheduled due date.

 Late assignments will not be accepted, no exceptions.

 Assignments may not be submitted via e-mail.